reckoning/reckoning/README.md

 ## ToDo:

+- Translations
 - Tests

 ## Future features

+- Send Invoices via E-Mail to Customers
+  - Mail Templates for each Customer
+- Templates for Invoices
 - Time tracking and Import of Timesheets
 - Offer generation
 - Bank account support
 - ...

+## Contributing

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request